AdobeDocs/experience-manager-cloud-service.es-ES/help/forms/aem-forms-cloud-service-communications-introduction.md

 The following illustration also shows Communications APIs processing an XML data file that contains multiple records.
 However, assume that you instruct the APIs to create a single PDF document that contains all data records.
 In this situation, the APIs generate one document that contains all of the records.

-The following illustration shows Communications APIs processing an XML data file that contains multiple records.
+The following illustration shows Communications APIs processing an XML data file that con tains multiple records.
 Assume that you instruct the Communications APIs to create a separate PDF document for each data record.
 In this situation, the APIs generates a separate PDF document for each data record.

  -->